divipp/pandoc-haskell/pandocHaskell.md

 1.  *lexical analysis*
     -   recognize the beginning and end of "words" and punctuation (these are called *tokens*)
-    -   recognize layout (whitespace matters in Haskell)
+    -   recognize layout (indentation matters in Haskell)
     -   skip whitespace and comments
 2.  *parsing*
     -   recognize language constructs